seifip/udemy-python-data-ml/README.md

-# Udemy: Python for Data Science and Machine Learning Bootcamp
+# Udemy: Python for Data Science and Machine Learning

 This repository contains my work for Udemy's Python for Data Science and Machine Learning Bootcamp course.